 Note: The declaration supplemented with the application for e-invoice adjustment and replacement (including e-invoice cancellation) shall comply with the law on tax administration.

-Enterprises that are using e-invoices without the tax authority’s code, can apply for inclusion of tax authority’s code on the e-invoices according to regulations.
+Enterprises that are using e-invoices without the tax authority’s code can apply for the inclusion of tax authority’s code on the e-invoices according to regulations.

-In addition, enterprises that are eligible to use e-invoices without a code as prescribed in Clause 2, Article 91 of the ‘Law on Tax Administration’,and identified with high tax risks as prescribed in ‘Circular No. 31/2021/ TT-BTC’ dated May 17, 2021 of the Ministry of Finance, if notified by the tax authority to apply for e-invoice with the tax authority’s code, must apply for the e-invoice with the tax authority’s code within ten (10) working days from the date of such notice.
+In addition, enterprises that are eligible to use e-invoices without a code as prescribed in Clause 2, Article 91 of the ‘Law on Tax Administration’,and identified with high tax risks as prescribed in ‘Circular No. 31/2021/ TT-BTC’ (dated May 17, 2021 signed by the Ministry of Finance), if notified by the tax authority to apply for e-invoice with the tax authority’s code, must apply for the e-invoice with the tax authority’s code within ten (10) working days from the date of such notice.
 Twelve months after switching to e-invoices with the tax authority’s code, if the enterprise wishes to use e-invoices without the code, the taxpayer shall make the changes to the e-invoice as per the provisions of ‘Clause 2, Article 91’ of the ‘Law on Tax Administration’ and ‘Circular No. 31/2021/TT-BTC’ for consideration and approval.

 4. Forward processing of e-invoices announced before the date of issuance of this Circular